maximum-software/pdf-forms-for-woocommerce/README.md

 * Chrome 60, Firefox 56 (or equivalent) or newer

 Known problems:
 * Some third party plugins may break the functionality of this plugin (see a list below).
-Try troubleshooting the problem by disabling likely plugins that may cause issues, such as plugins that modify WordPress or WPForms in radical ways.
+Try troubleshooting the problem by disabling likely plugins that may cause issues, such as plugins that modify WordPress or WooCommerce in radical ways.
 * Some image optimization plugins optimize PDFs and strip PDF forms from PDF files.
 This may cause your existing forms to break at a random point in the future (when PDF file cache times out at the API).

 Known incompatible plugins: